Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Results

-We first compare model responses between ingroup (``We'') and outgroup (``They'') prompts.
-We estimate odds ratios measuring \textit{ingroup solidarity} (positive sentiment under ingroup prompts vs. neutral) and \textit{outgroup hostility} (negative sentiment under outgroup prompts vs. neutral).
-As shown in Figure~\ref{fig:general_odds_ratios}, odds ratios exceed 1across all models, indicating that models are systematically more likely to generate positive sentiment toward ingroups and negative sentiment toward outgroups.
-The strength of these effects varies: instruction-tuned models such as \textit{Hunyuan} and \textit{DeepSeek-V3} exhibit relatively balanced patterns of ingroup solidarity and outgroup hostility, with odds ratios around 1.4 for both, with the exception of \textit{Qwen3-8B}.
-By contrast, pretrained models such as show substantially higher outgroup hostility than ingroup solidarity, indicating that their bias is driven more by negative responses toward outgroups than by positive responses toward ingroups.
-These contrasts suggest that, while all Chinese language models exhibit some degree of ingroup favoritism, pretrained models in particular amplify outgroup hostility more strongly than ingroup solidarity.
+As shown in Figure~\ref{fig:general_odds_ratios}, a systematic sentiment gap emerges, albeit with distinct patterns for solidarity and hostility.
+Odds ratios exceed 1 across nearly all models, with the notable exception of \textit{Qwen3-8B-Base} for ingroup solidarity, indicating that models tend to generate positive sentiment toward ingroups and negative sentiment toward outgroups.
+At the same time, many of these effects are modest in magnitude, particularly among instruction-tuned models, and should therefore be interpreted as directional asymmetries rather than uniformly large substantive shifts.
+In particular, many estimated odds ratios fall in the 1.0--1.2 range, indicating modest rather than large effect sizes even when the direction of the asymmetry is consistent.
+The strength of these effects varies: instruction-tuned models such as \textit{Hunyuan} and \textit{DeepSeek-V3} exhibit relatively balanced patterns of ingroup solidarity and outgroup hostility, with the exception of \textit{Qwen3-8B}.
+By contrast, pretrained models show substantially higher outgroup hostility than ingroup solidarity, indicating that their bias is driven more by negative responses toward outgroups than by positive responses toward ingroups.